Translation by: Lugalbanda (https://xenomira.wordpress.com/2018/05/30/xenogears-20th-anniversary-concert-pamphlet-translation/).

 Interviewer: It doesn’t sound easy with the extensive amount of worldbuilding that would be necessary for a game of this scope…

 Takahashi: No, it was fun.
-The ideas in Perfect Works were things that I had already thought about, but that book was the first time I had written it all out on paper.
+The ideas in Perfect Works were things that I had already thought about, but that book was the first time I had written it out.
 I only started working on it after the game had released.
-If I was going to release an artbook, I wanted it to supplement parts of the main game.
+If I was going to release a setting materials book(art/lore book), I wanted it to supplement parts of the main story, so I formalized it into text then.

 Interviewer: Is the “fantasy to sci-fi” transition something you wanted to do for Xenogears and Xenosaga?